awoods/collectionbuilder.github.io/_howto/installrubymac.md

         - Use RVM to install that version: `rvm install 2.6.4` (this may take a long time...)
         - Set it as default Ruby: `rvm --default use 2.6.4`
         - Check: `ruby -v`

+# rbenv

+`brew install rbenv`

+`rbenv init`
+this lists some text that has instructions you have to follow.
+On mac it should say to add something to your bash_profile. open the file it says with nano, e.g. nano ~/.bash_profile (init will give you the correct filename) then paste in what the init message said.
+(or use echo)

+then install ruby
+`rbenv install 2.6.3`

+then set globally
+`rbenv global 2.6.3`

+then rehash
+`rbenv rehash`

+test
+`ruby -v`